metallurgical/isms-microservice-pyhton/README.md

 ```

 ## Usage
-You can made HTTP request call from any client client as long as they can accept content type `application/x-www-form-urlencoded` or `application/json`.
+You can make HTTP request call from any client client as long as they can accept content type `application/x-www-form-urlencoded` or `application/json`.

 Available route: